vertica/vertica.dplyr/README.md

 ## Retrieving a tbl reference

 One way to get started with a tbl_vertica object is to directly access an existing table.
 For example, we could get access to the "Salaries" table listed above in the printout of our src_vertica objects.
 To do this, we use the `tbl` function on our `src_vertica` object.
+This table is from the `Lahman` package available on [CRAN](http://cran.r-project.org/web/packages/Lahman/index.html).

 ```r